On maximality of involutions of hyper-K\"ahler manifolds and punctual Hilbert schemes of surfaces: Final comments and questions

 \subsection{Hyper-K\"ahler varieties of other deformation types}

-Our main results on hyper-K\"ahler manifolds of K3$^{[n]}$-type lead us to the following natural question. \begin{question} In general, do there exist maximal branes on compact hyper-K\"ahler manifolds of dimension $>2$.
-How about the other known deformation types \textit{e.g.} Kum\(_n\)-type, OG10-type and OG6-type? \end{question} It would be extremely interesting to exploit the general distinctive properties of compact hyper-Kähler manifolds in order to answer this question.
+Our main results on hyper-K\"ahler manifolds of K3$^{[n]}$-type lead us to the following natural question. \begin{question} In general, do there exist maximal brane involutions on compact hyper-K\"ahler manifolds of dimension $>2$?
+How about the other known deformation types \textit{e.g.} Kum\(_n\)-type, OG10-type and OG6-type? \end{question}

+It would be extremely interesting to exploit the general distinctive properties of compact hyper-Kähler manifolds in order to answer this question.
 One important extra structure on their cohomology is the Looijenga--Lunts--Verbitsky (LLV) Lie algebra action \cite{LooijengaLunts} \cite{Verbitsky-CohomologyofHK}.
 We did not explicitly use the LLV-action in this paper, but it plays a crucial role in the proof of many results that we used.

 \begin{rmk} Several generalizations of hyper-K\"ahler manifolds to the singular setting exist in the literature.
 For example, the study of symplectic orbifolds was initiated by Fujiki \cite{Fujiki-SymplecticOrbifolds}, and the more general notion of symplectic varieties was introduced by Beauville \cite{Beauville-SymplecticSingularities}.
 In contrast to the non-existence results of maximal involutions obtained in this paper in the smooth setting, it is relatively easy to construct examples of maximal involution on singular symplectic varieties.
 Indeed, given a space with maximal involution, Franz \cite{Franz} showed that any symmetric power of the space equipped with the induced involution is again maximal.
 Hence for a K3 surface $S$ equipped with a maximal real structure or anti-symplectic involution, the symplectic orbifold $S^{(n)}$ is maximal. \end{rmk}